Bucket List: 10 Best Places to Visit in Rijeka, Croatia

 Capuchin Church of Our Lady of Lourdes

-Located right next to the sea of the center of Rijeka, the Capuchin Church of Our Lady of Lourdes is an eye-catching neo-Gothic structure that is popular for tourists.
+Located right next to the sea in the center of Rijeka, the Capuchin Church of Our Lady of Lourdes is an eye-catching neo-Gothic structure that is popular with tourists.
 The church was built in the early 1900s, marking the 50th anniversary of the miracle of Lourdes.